Fables (comics): Television series

 A television series based on Fables was put into development by NBC in 2005 for the 2006–07 television season.
 The show received a script order and was developed by Craig Silverstein and Warner Bros.
 Television but was not developed any further than the scripting stage.
 NBC later produced Grimm, a police procedural set in a world where fairytales are real.

 In December 2008, ABC picked up the rights to develop a pilot of Fables for the 2009–10 television season.
 Six Degrees creators and executive producers Stu Zicherman and Raven Metzner were writing the script for the hourlong drama, again set up at Warner Bros.
 Television, while David Semel had come on board to direct.
 There has been no news since concerning a series based directly on Willingham's series and, in late 2010, he said "[t]he TV show that was prematurely announced is probably dead".
 Instead, ABC developed a new series called Once Upon a Time, which features fairy tale characters such as Snow White and Prince Charming who have been cursed to live in the real world by the Evil Queen without the memories of their former lives.
 The show's creators, Edward Kitsis and Adam Horowitz, stated that they "read a couple issues" of Fables but believe that while the two concepts are "in the same playground", they are "telling a different story".

 Film

 In 2015, Warner Bros. was developing a live-action Fables film with David Heyman and Jeffrey Clifford producing, Jeremy Slater and Jane Goldman writing and Nikolaj Arcel directing, but these plans were quietly cancelled.

 Video game

 Telltale Games developed The Wolf Among Us, an episodic graphic adventure game based upon Fables.
 With the first of its five episodes released on October 11, 2013 (and the final episode released on July 8, 2014), the game is canon with the comic book universe and is set as a prequel to the comic book.

-The Wolf Among Us 2 was set for release in 2024, the final release being currently unknown.
+The Wolf Among Us 2 was set for release in 2024 but was delayed,the game is now planned for release in 2027.
 It is a sequel to the 2013 game The Wolf Among Us, with the title taking place six months following the events of the previous title.

 The popular Blue Tea Games series Dark Parables was inspired by Fables.